iai-group/arxivdigest-recommenders/README.md

 ArXivDigest recommender system based on the assumption that a paper's relevance to a user is tied to the degree of venue co-publishing between the paper's authors and the user: a paper is relevant to a user if the authors of the paper publish at the same venues as the user.

+Paper and author metadata are retrieved from Semantic Scholar.

 ## Requirements

 * Python 3.7+